Board of Directors

 Ted Hoskins is a founding board member and immediately before retirement served as Minister for Fisheries and Coastal Communities for the Maine Sea Coast Mission.
 He retired in 2003 from being the Mission’s “boat minister” aboard the Sunbeam, serving the outer islands of Maine.
 Prior to that he was a pastor in Westport, CT for 40 years and was the summer minister for Isle au Haut for many, many years until 2015.
 Hoskins is founding board member of Stonington Fisheries Alliance, Saltwater Network and active in numerous community efforts having served on the Maine Lobster Advisory Council and Board of Directors of Northwest Atlantic Marine Alliance.
 He is the founder of Belize Federation of Fishers (BFF), an organization of commercial fishermen from all of Belize who are committed to marine resource conservation and sustainable harvesting.
 For almost two decades he has taken work groups to Monkey River, Belize – rebuilding after severe hurricane devastation to the community and responding to their self-identified needs of putting in place a computer lab for both students and the community, electricity to Monkey River, and establishing a scholarship program so students can go to high school and even college.

-Brent Oliver is a fisherman and started fishing in 1978, working in the stern for one year.
+Brent Oliver started fishing in 1978, working in the stern for one year.
 He then bought an old boat and rigged it for scalloping.
-After 1 1/2 years he moved into a 34′ boat which he used for offshore scalloping in the summer and inshore scalloping in winter.
-In 1983-84 he brought gillnet gear and in 1985 bought a bigger boat.
-He bought a new boat in 1987 which he used gillnetting, fish dragging and scallop dragging with a net.
+Since then, he’s gone gillnetting, fish dragging, and scallop dragging with a net, growing his business throughout the 1980s.
 In 1989 he ordered a 48′ boat for gillnetting further offshore and longlining.
-In 1991 he could see the writing on the wall for groundfishing and bought lobster gear and went lobstering in the winter, until 1994.
-At that point fishermen were told if their boat was less than 45′ they would not have to use Days at Sea or call in, to fish.
-In 1994 those rules were revoked so in 1994 he finished the season gillnetting, affected as well by the new groundfish rolling closures.
-In 1995 he went full time lobstering and has been lobstering since then, from shore to well offshore.
+In 1991 he could see the writing on the wall for groundfishing and started lobstering in the winter.
+In 1994 he stopped gillnetting, affected by many changes, including the new groundfish rolling closures.
+In 1995 he began full-time lobstering and has been lobstering ever since, from shore to well offshore.
 He has seen a huge change in both the lobstering and the gillnetting industries.
-Brent is a lifelong resident of Deer Isle and resides in Deer Isle with his wife Susan.
+Brent is a lifelong resident of Deer Isle and currently fishes aboard the F/V Jarsulan 4 out of Stonington.
+He resides in Deer Isle with his wife Susan.